lukebrit27/surv-cloud/docs/Whitepaper.md

 ## The Application

 The first step is to construct a mini Surveillance application.
 The application will run one alert called Spoofing.
-Spoofing is a form of market manipulation where a market participant or group of market participants try to move the price of a financial instrument by placing orders on one side of the book, feigning an interest in the instrument and causing the price to shift.
+Spoofing is a form of market manipulation where a market participant or group of market participants try to move the price of a financial instrument by placing non bona-fide orders on one side of the book, feigning an interest in the instrument and causing the price to shift.
 Once the price has shifted, the orders are cancelled and new orders are placed on the other side of the book, taking advantage of the price change.

 ![Architecture](img/16-wpArchitecture.png)